CORPFIN 7020 - Options Futures & Risk Management (M)

 Other materials, including supplementary questions & answers, are also available on MyUni for students to work through in addition to the regular tutorial questions.
 Finally, part of the assessment of this course is via online tests provided as a free service by Perdisco.

 Learning & Teaching Activities

 Learning and teaching for this course will be delivered through lectures, supplemented with the reading materials mentioned in the section 'Required Resources'.
 Students are also encouraged to utilise the recommended resources described in the section 'Recommended Resources'.

 Tutorial classes will be held weekly commencing second week of the semester.
 Membership of tutorial classes is to be finalised by the end of the second week of semester.

 Tutorials are an important component of your learning in this course.
 The communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.

-Workshops on "trading in futures" will be conducted.
+One two-hour workshop on a futures trading platform will be conducted.
 The time and the location will be advised.

 Consultation and Communication